john-cd/mdbook-utils/userguide/src/installation.md

 then invoke `mdbook-utils` at a shell prompt.

-For the bleeding edge development version, use:
+For the bleeding-edge development version, use:

 ```bash
 cargo install --git https://github.com/john-cd/mdbook-utils